dmlc/dgl/docs/source/guide/data.rst

 ``__getitem__(idx)`` and ``__len__()`` that must be implemented in the subclass.
-But we recommend to implement saving and loading as well, since they can save significant time for processing large datasets, and there are several APIs making it easy (see `Save and load data
+But we recommend to implement saving and loading as well, since they can save significant time for processing large datasets, and there are several APIs making it easy (see :ref:`ref-save-load-data`).
-<file:///Users/xiangkhu/Documents/GitHub/dgl/docs/build/html/guide/data.html#save-and-load-data>`__).

 Note that the purpose of :class:`dgl.data.DGLDataset` is to provide a standard and convenient way to load graph data.
 We can store graphs, features,